 The directors also being the directors of the holding company and sister company Namzinc (Proprietary) Limited are confident that the company, by virtue of being part of THL Zinc Namibia Holdings (Proprietary) Limited, has access to sufficient resources to continue trading for the foreseeable future.
-This assessment was made after due consideration of all the facts and circumstances in evidence at year end and notably includes the consideration that the Company's fellow subsidiary, Namzinc (Proprietary) Limited has subordinated its loan to Skorpion Mining Company (Proprietary) Limited is no longer in a net deficit position.
+This assessment was made after due consideration of all the facts and circumstances in evidence at year end and notably includes the consideration that the Company's fellow subsidiary, Namzinc (Proprietary) Limited has subordinated its loan to Skorpion Mining Company (Proprietary) Limited until such time as Skorpion Mining Company (Proprietary) Limited is no longer in a net deficit position.